ve-header title="Inspirational Kent Women Writers" background=gh:kent-map/images/banners/18c.jpg .sticky

 Gertrude Warden

-Gertrude Warden was an actress before becoming a writer.
-Her novel The Wooing of a Fairy was set in Lythinge (Lympne) near ‘a vast panorama of marshland, intersected by canals and dotted here and there by tiny villages, bordered by a row of Martello towers, which looked at this distance like children’s overturned sand pails and the sea.’
+Gertrude Warden was an actress, then a writer.
+Her novel The Wooing of a Fairy was set in Lythinge (Lympne) near ‘a vast panorama of marshland … bordered by a row of Martello towers, which looked at this distance like children’s overturned sand pails and the sea.’

 Pamela Wynne